Profit as a success measure. Not for my money.

 Profit as an indicator of success.
 I am amazed at how dumb this is.

 More profit is easy.
 Just cut corners or costs.
-Ethical or not, do it, you’ll have higher profits.
-Feel successful now?
+Ethical or not, do it, and you’ll have higher profits.
+Do you feel successful now?
 I hope not.
 But so many businesses do just exactly those things and then tout how successful they are.
 Really?

 What’s a better measure?